shammu2bd/Asus-X540LJ-Hackintosh-OpenCore/README.md

 # Not WORKING:
 - [ ] Nvidia 920M GPU   **(will never work)**
+- [ ] iMassage **(Not working on my device.
+It might work on your device)**
+- [ ] Facetime **(Not working on my device.
+It might work on your device)**

 # BIOS Settings:
 - No need to change any BIOS settings.
 Set default BIOS settings.
-- If you use secondery monitor then disable **Launch CSM** in BIOS boot section.
+- If you use secondery monitor then disable `Launch CSM` in BIOS boot section.

 # Installation:
 - Change the default BIOS settings.
 - Just put this EFI to your USB EFI partition.
+- If you don't know how to bootable your USB then [here.](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
 - Install macOS Big Sur.
 - No need to install any additional kext to macOS extention.
 All driver will be loaded automatically.
 - After install mount the USB EFI and copy this to your HDD EFI.
 - Change the serial numbers and other things.
 You can find the tutorial from [here.](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/broadwell.html#platforminfo)

 # Bluetooth fix:
-- To toggle on/off bluetooth, you have to swichoff your wifi.
+- To toggle on/off bluetooth, you have to swichoff your wifi temporary.

+# SSD Fix:
+- If you use SSD then you have to enable TRIM Support for better performance.
+- Go to the Terminal and type `sudo trimforce enable`
+- Then type **Y** and enter.

 ## Credits